Free tinnitus assessment

 Different types of tinnitus

-Some people even get ‘musical’ tinnitus, which sounds like a familiar tune being played inside their head.
-While ‘pulsatile’ tinnitus is a type of tinnitus where the sound beats in time with your heart.
+Some people even get ‘musical’ tinnitus, which sounds like a familiar tune being played inside their head, while ‘pulsatile’ tinnitus is a type of tinnitus where the sound pulsates in time with your heartbeat.

 How do I know if I have Tinnitus?